sunilmut/NumPPy/README.md

 ```

 ## XLS (Excel) color sorter
-Sorts the color coded data from a given .xls input file and outputs
+Sorts the color coded data from a given .xls(x) input file and outputs
 them to an .xlsx file.<br/>
 It can work with up to 100 different sheets in the input file.<br/>
 User can choose to extract the same colored values into either one continuous column or into separate columns in the output file.